Read-Lab-UCI/DNA-methylation-maintenance-kinetics/README.md

 ### !!
-IMPORTANT UPDATE
+UPDATE
 We corrected a data issue on this repo caused by site indexing problem in the MLEInference code.
-If you downloaded the data before **August 29, 2020**, please re-download the code and data for the corrected version.
-(Please note that this bug did not affect any results in the accompanying article.
-The bug was introduced, and then fixed, after the article was submitted for publication).
+If you downloaded the data before **October 10, 2020**, please re-download the code and data for the corrected version.
+Please note that **this bug did not affect any results in the accompanying article**.
+The bug was introduced, and then fixed, after the article was submitted for publication.

 # DNA-methylation-maintenance-kinetics